 Fresh feta, or at least non-packaged feta is AMAZING, and if you don’t think you’re a fan, the good stuff from the cheese counter may change your attitude towards feta forever.
 Most classic feta is made from sheep’s milk, but you also can get feta made from goat or cow milk, which are usually milder.

 What to Serve with Feta Yogurt Dip

 So, yes, serve this Feta Yogurt Dip with Greek-Style Butterflied Leg of Lamb, but also Make Your Own Lamb Gyro Board or Slow Cooked Moroccan Leg of Lamb.
-It’s also great with plain grilled chicken, crudite, and all kids of fish.
+It’s also great with grilled chicken breasts, crudite, and fish.

 Other Dip Recipes:

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - In a small bowl combine the Greek yogurt, 2 tablespoons olive oil, 1 tablespoon fresh lemon juice, dill, and minced garlic.

 - Add the feta and stir and lightly mashing it into the mixture, using a fork.
 Taste and season as needed with salt and pepper.
 Spring over some small dill sprigs, if using.